-- A gap that is too small for a heavy crop will use excessive engine power and be hard on affected components. - · A gap that is too large will not throw the crop with enough velocity to reach the side delivery deck.
+- A gap that is too small for a heavy crop will use excessive engine power and be hard on affected components. - A gap that is too large will not throw the crop with enough velocity to reach the side delivery deck.

-Refer to the conditioner roll adjustment procedure in your A Series or R85 operator's manual.
+Refer to the conditioner roll adjustment procedure in your A Series Auger or R85 Disc Header's operator manual.